 Focus CoRPS research program

-The CoRPS research program primarily focuses on five groups of patients with chronic medical or psychological conditions: cardiovascular disorders, diabetes mellitus, cancer and neuropsychology disorders.
-Since 2013 a new research area has been included which will focus more directly on psychological disorders.
+The CoRPS research program primarily focuses on four groups of patients with chronic medical or psychological conditions: cardiovascular disorders, cancer, diabetes mellitus and psychological disorders.

 The overall theoretical framework that drives the CoRPS research agenda is the biopsychosocial model.
 The model states that human functioning in the context of health and disease is influenced by the interplay of biological, psychological and social factors.
 Biological factors include disease-related processes and environmental pathogens.
 Psychological factors entail thoughts, emotions, and behaviors.
 Among the behavioral factors, health behaviors (e.g., physical activity, dietary intake, and medication use) play a primary role.
 The social factors include health disparities and differences across cultures and countries in health and disease.
 This model was first outlined by George L. Engel and published in Science (G.L.
 Engel (1977).
 The need for a new medical model: A challenge for biomedicine.
 Science 196:129–136).
 This model is at the core of the Health Psychology and Medical Psychology, both in areas of fundamental research as well as applied clinical work in medical and public health settings.
 Researchers from CoRPS have developed interventions and theoretical models that address these complex multifactorial processes and require complex statistical modeling.
 The psychological and social components of the model are consistent with the overarching profile of Tilburg University: “Understanding Society.”
 With approximately one third of the adult population having a chronic medical or psychological condition, the research of CoRPS addresses a critically important topic with high relevance to public health and related policies and interventions.